CeciliaComar/Markdown/home.md

 Tab Nabbing is a type of phishing attack where a malicious website or script alters the content of a browser tab after the user has navigated away from it, typically to another tab or application.
 The altered content often mimics a legitimate website, tricking users into entering their credentials or other sensitive information.
-In this report a Tab Nabbing attack will be performed to phish some credentials from an administrator.
+In this report a Tab Nabbing attack will be performed against the Napping machine, to phish some credentials from an administrator.
 Then, thanks to the bad practice followed by this user to use the same credential also for SSH, it will be possible to enter into the machine using the SSH protocol.
 Due to a sudo misconfiguration it will be possible also to perform privilege escalation obtaining root access to the machine.

 ## Scan of the network
+The attack will be performed from the kali Linux machine.
 First of all the command *hostname -I* is performed from the kali Linux machine in order to discover the IP address of the kali machine itself.
 Then the network has to be scanned in order to find other machines in it: this can be done with the command *sudo nmap -v --min-rate 10000 10.0.2.3-254 | grep open*.
 The output of the scan tells that in the network there is a system with IP address *10.0.2.15* which has as open ports: